 MERS is caused by a virus.
 The virus is spread through close contact with infected people.

 Copyright © Nucleus Medical Media, Inc.

-- Caring for patients who have MERS or handling their lab specimens
+- Caring for patients with MERS—or handling their lab specimens

 - Muscle pain

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.